Palm oil: History

 Humans used oil palms as far back as 5,000 years.
 In the late 1800s, archaeologists discovered a substance that they concluded was originally palm oil in a tomb at Abydos dating back to 3,000 BCE.

 Palm oil from Elaeis guineensis has long been recognized in West and Central African countries used widely as a cooking oil.
 European merchants trading with West Africa occasionally purchased palm oil for use as a cooking oil in Europe.

 Palm oil became a highly sought-after commodity by British traders for use as an industrial lubricant for machinery during Britain's Industrial Revolution.
 Palm oil formed the basis of soap products, such as Lever Brothers' (now Unilever) "Sunlight" soap, and the American Palmolive brand.

-By around 1870, palm oil constituted the primary export of some West African countries, which often led to oppressive labor practices, as highlighted in the account of Abina Mansah's life.
+By around 1870, palm oil constituted the primary export of some West African countries, which often accompanied oppressive labor practices, as highlighted in the account of Abina Mansah's life (and, human rights group argue, still does).
 However, this was overtaken by cocoa in the 1880s with the introduction of colonial European cocoa plantations.